walsh9/dragon-taxes/README.md

 ![screenshot](https://cloud.githubusercontent.com/assets/6074785/9476809/c076b3d8-4b3c-11e5-997c-6ec2412d648c.jpg)

-A game created in 72 hours for [Ludum Dare](http://ludumdare.com/) 33, theme "You are the Monster".
+A game created in 72 hours for [Ludum Dare](http://ludumdare.com/) 33 for the theme "You are the Monster".

+The game has been updated since the game jam release, but the original Ludum Dare entry version is preserved at https://github.com/walsh9/dragon-taxes/ld33-jam-version

 [Ludum Dare entry page](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=56320)